talhanai/kaldi-diar-latte/README.md

 ```
 The results of the decoding will be deposited in `$dir/decode_test-fhs_it4`.

+NOTE: I was decoding 30 minute long segments.
+I would suggest splitting your audio (to a few minutes long...?) with 5 second overlap at the beginning/end of each segment.
+The decoder isn't meant to work/tested with such long segments.

 ## 8. Evaluate results
 The text will be decoded like this:
 ```
 what_T happened_T to_T anna_T thomson_T she_P was_P robbed_P
 ```
 - To evaluate the accuracy of the transcription, you will need to remove the `_{P,T}` tags (P = Patient, T = Tester).
-- To evaluate the accuracy of the diarization, you will need to remove the words and keep the `_{P,T}` tags.
+- To evaluate the accuracy of the diarization, you will need to remove the words and keep the `_{P,T}` tags and timestamps.

 Specifically to kaldi, you will find the decoded information in a `ctm` file, which shows the hypothesized start and end time of each word (as well as the hypothesized speaker (P or T) that said each word).